-Dave has devoted a lot of his time to charitable organizations over past decades during which he has Chaired, and served on the Boards, of five different organizations.
+Dave has devoted a lot of his time to charitable organizations over past decades during which he has Chaired, and served on the Boards, of six different organizations.
 Three of these were non-profit societies delivering social services - in Victoria, Richmond and Toronto.
-The other two have been Flying Clubs: The Scottish Aero Club of Perth, Scotland, the Canadian Owners and Pilots Association and the Kelowna Flying Club, which he now serves as President.
-He was recently elected to the Board of Directors of the Canadian Owners and Pilots Association – the 16,000-member organization which represents pilots across Canada.
+The other three have been aviation organizations: The Scottish Aero Club of Perth, Scotland, the Canadian Owners and Pilots Association and the Kelowna Flying Club, which he now serves as President.